philgyford/vagrant-heroku-cedar-14-python/README.md

 If you `vagrant halt` the box, you'll need to do `vagrant up --provision` to get everything running again.
 Just doing `vagrant up` won't currently start foreman etc.

+## Foreman or the Django development server?

+By default foreman sends output to stdout and stderr.
+This prevents Vagrant from exiting nicely, even though we run foreman as `foreman .. &`.
+To ensure a smooth exit from foreman, and to be able to see its output in future, you should send the output of processes in your Procfile to a file. eg:

+    web: gunicorn --reload --log-level debug myproject.wsgi > /vagrant/gunicorn.log 2>&1

+Then you can just `tail -f /vagrant/gunicorn.log` to see its output.
+For this reason you might want to use a different Procfile for use in Vagrant than you do with your live server (use the setting in `config/vagrant.yml` to specify the filename).

+Also note: We use the `--reload` option with gunicorn so that it reloads when code changes.
+Otherwise you'll never see changes when you make them!

+**However:** This still [seems to get stuck](http://stackoverflow.com/questions/38208840/restart-gunicorn-run-with-foreman-on-error) sometimes, with gunicorn's log showing "Worker failed to boot".
+To avoid using foreman at all change the `procfile` setting in your `config/vagrant.yml` file to something that doesn't exist (eg, `'false'`).
+Then you can run the Django dev server manually:

+    $ vagrant ssh
+    vagrant$ /vagrant/manage.py runserver 0.0.0.0:5000

 ## Python versions

 By default the virtualenv will use python 2.7.